junxit/us-congress-bills-119/bill.md

   - **(D)** from an interstate intercollegiate athletic association, including any grant, distribution of revenue, reimbursement relating to travel with respect to a championship of such interstate intercollegiate athletic association, and payment for hosting such a championship;
   - **(E)** generated by a post-season football bowl, including any distribution of revenue by a conference to members of the conference and any other payment related to the participation of such institution in such post-season football bowl, including for ticket sales and reimbursement of expenses;
   - **(F)** from a conference, other than any revenue otherwise described in this paragraph;
-  - **(G)** for sponsorships, licensing agreements, advertisements, royalties, and in-kind products and services as part of a sponsorship agreement; and
+  - **(G)** for sponsorships, licensing agreements, advertisements, royalties, and in-kind products and services as part of a sponsorship agreement; or
-  - **(H)** relating to any additional form of revenue an interstate intercollegiate athletic association uses with respect to the pool limit of such interstate intercollegiate athletic association.
+  - **(H)** relating to any additional form of revenue, including fundraising, an interstate intercollegiate athletic association uses with respect to the pool limit of such interstate intercollegiate athletic association.
 - **(5)** *Compensation* The term compensation—
   - **(A)** means, with respect to a student athlete or a prospective student athlete, any form of payment or remuneration, whether provided through cash, benefits, awards, or any other means, including payments for—
     - **(i)** licenses relating to, or the use of, name, image, and likeness rights; or